 - Achieve the strategic objectives documented in the Council Plan. - Address the infrastructure funding gap issues of Council. - Achieve long term financial sustainability, that being, having adequate level of funding for a defined level of services in current and forward budgets.

-Financial Resource Requirements
+Financial Resource requirements

-The SRP has a very strong focus on short to medium term financial outcomes.
-Standard statements are documented in the 'Standard Statement of Financial Performance' Section of this document.
+The SRP has a strong focus on short to medium term financial outcomes.
+Budgeted statements are documented further in this section.

 Budgeting methodology used for the Standard Financial Statements Strategic Resource Plan